kodekloudhub/certified-kubernetes-administrator-course/docs/14-Mock-Exams/06-CKA-MockExam-3-Solution.md

      ```
      </details>

-2. Run the below Command for Solution
+2. Run the below command for solution:

      <details>